sustech-se2019/group-c-sustech-chatroom/README.md

 b) Test scenario

 		+ Register
 		  + When user successfully register an account, a success dialog is shown
 		  + When user fail to register due to inconsistency between two password or existed username, corresponding dialog is shown
 		+ Login
 		  + When user login successfully to her account, main page of chatroom is shown
 		  + When user login with an incorrect userid/password, the user will get an error message saying “Wrong password”
 		+ Taking photo
 		  + When successfully takeing a photo, it will turn back to main page of chatroom and tell the user the storage location
 		  + User can also leave from the camera fragment to main page directly without taking a photo.

 ​

+d)

 g) Future plan:
 		week10: Account register and Login form and Camera.
 		week11: Chating room and Friend system
 		week12: Translation and File transition
 		week13: Moments sharing and Comment or Like the Moment
 		Week14: Extra effect on GPA
 		Week15: Polish the GUI and the other details